 The Duncan Garage also operated several other businesses.
 It had operated a taxi service from 1911 but by the early 1920’s Duncan Garage ran an ambulance service, kept a hearse for local funeral directors, operated a daily bus service between Duncan and Victoria as well as a few trucks which it used as a local delivery service.

-In 1953, Duncan Garage built a new building adjacent to 330 Duncan Street and moved the bulk of its operations into its new facility, with its original building relegated to farm equipment sales and service.
+In 1953, Duncan Garage built a new building at 312 Duncan Street, immediately adjacent to 330 Duncan Street, and moved the bulk of its operations into its new facility, with its original building relegated to farm equipment sales and service.

 Duncan Garage operated in these buildings until 1983, when the company got out of the automobile business but retained its Ford tractor and farm equipment operations.